seasons0607/NICER_analysis/README.md

 - The GTI-divided spectra and response files are in <code>/ObsID/analysis/spec/block_Number</code>.
 If there is only one GTI in the ObsID, the GTI-divided spectra are not extracted.

 ## Extra Option
-- If you change the criteria of the screening of <code>nicerl2</code>, you can add them in line 61.
+- If you change the criteria of the screening of <code>nicerl2</code>, you can add them in line 61 of <code>nicer.py</code>.
 Please also see the help page of nicerl2.

 ## Enviroment
 This code can be runned with Python 3 and Heasoft newer than 6.32.